 Many visitors head to Agra, India on a day trip from Delhi only to see the Taj Mahal.
 While the Taj is definitely the top monument you need to see in Agra, there are more places that are worth a visit as well.
+This guide will tell you all the best things to do in Agra, India doing your time in the city.

 We spent 2 full days in Agra exploring the area.
 This ended up being the perfect amount of time to see the highlights of this bustling city in Uttar Pradesh.